stephengold/Maud/README.md

 background, a 3-D cursor, a supporting platform, and/or overlaid visualizations.
 Visualization can include axes, a bounding box, a mesh vertex, physics objects, and/or a skeleton.
-If you load and play an animation in a scene view, you'll see the model's bones move, rather like they would in a game.
+If you load and play an animation in a scene view, you'll see the model move, rather like it would in a game.

 When the mouse cursor is in a scene view, you can use the "A" and "D" keys to rotate the model left and right.
 (They don't alter the model itself,